ChunsuPNU/W-DRAG/README.md

 # WDRAG
-Personal pytorch implementation of W-DRAG: A joint framework of WGAN with data random augmentation optimized for generative networks for bone marrow edema detection in dual energy CT
+Pytorch implementation of W-DRAG: A joint framework of WGAN with data random augmentation optimized for generative networks for bone marrow edema detection in dual energy CT

 ## Abstract